greyscrippt/pancakes-api/README.md

 const SampleModel = model('Sample', SampleSchema);
 ```

-### Route Generation
+### Router Generation

 With a Model, you can generate an Express router based on an array of endpoints.
+Each endpoint must be defined according to the EndpointType interface.

 ```typescript
 const router_config: Array<EndpointType> = [